 Poland is one of the countries that easily gives visas to Nigerians.
 As Poland’s economy continues to expand and advance, there is a high demand for professionals in engineering, IT, healthcare, and finance.

-Similarly, for talented Nigerians or those willing to study in exchange for academic programs, Poland is a fantastic destination because it provides both work visas and options for permanent residency.
+Similarly, for talented Nigerians or those willing to study in exchange for academic programmes, Poland is a fantastic destination, as it offers both work visas and options for permanent residency.

 3. Ireland